 If you prefer a salve, then I recommend Maty’s All Natural Vapor Chest Rub.
 Essential oils should never be apply directly to the skin.
 In children younger than 6, please check the essential oils for safety.

 A warm steamy bath can also help a nighttime cough.
 Start a hot bath using the shower, close the bathroom door and let the room get steamy.
 Add a few drops of essential oils such as wild mountain sage or fir needle into the tub to soothe a cough and open up the chest.

 8. Organic Poached Pears with Cinnamon for Dry Cough

 This is a personal favorite for dry, tickly coughs.
 Eat 1/2 to 1 pear before bed.
 It is so delicious and it feels great on a dry, scratchy throat.

 Don’t wait it out and hope that your child’s cough will get better.
-Treating a cough early with natural remedies is the best way to ensure that you’re child’s cough will resolve in a timely manner.
-If you’re wondering where to start, how to do the massage or what remedies to use for your child’s cough, I’ve got your covered.
+Combine the right natural remedies Chinese pediatric massage to ensure that your child’s cough resolves in a timely manner.

-For babies and young children, doing the 6 pediatric tuina massage routine is the safest and most effective way to treat cough because it stimulates the body to heal itself.
+For babies and young children, massage is the safest and most effective way to treat cough because it stimulates the body to heal itself.
 These techniques have been around for thousands of years and are truly time-tested.

 Common Sense Caution